 What is the format: Large group workshop and educational environment with group sizes of 15 to 30 people.
 ALL participants agree to and sign confidentiality statements promising to safeguard the confidentiality and privacy of everyone attending the program.

 What should be expected: Please expect to actively participate in the group process.
 We realize that this is a delicate subject and that emotions will be close to the surface.
 This work is not easy.
 Expect to struggle and find yourself outside your comfort zone.
 Be prepared to be loved and cared for.
-Our commitment is to prepare a safe environment to share your experience and begin the road to a long-lasting recovery.
+Our commitment is to prepare a safe environment to share your experience and begin the road to long-lasting recovery.

-What is covered: Some of the topics covered in the workshop include: addiction cycle, pornography and the brain, impact of pornography on relationships, relational trauma, attachment, impact of family of origin, understanding shame, boundaries, staying out of drama, discussing relapses, structuring a disclosure, relapse prevention, mindfulness, building a recovery plan, reaching out to others for support, and so on.
+What is covered: Some of the topics covered in the workshop include addiction cycle, pornography and the brain, impact of pornography on relationships, relational trauma, attachment, the impact of family of origin, understanding shame, boundaries, staying out of drama, discussing relapses, structuring a disclosure, relapse prevention, mindfulness, building a recovery plan, reaching out to others for support, and so on.
 This class is packed full of information, workbooks, and other exercises to help structure a successful long-term recovery journey.

 PHASE II: RECOVERY GROUP

 Who Attends: Men and women meet in separate weekly recovery groups

 Pre-requisites: Participants are required to attend and complete Phase I before participating in Phase II.

 What is the duration: Approximately 7-9 months.
 Groups meet once per week for a 90-minute treatment group.